ComScore

 *Babies who are 1 year to 23 months old, though, do not have a set calorie goal but are recommended to consume 19 grams of fiber daily for adequate nutrition.

-According to Pediatric Dietitian Leah Hackney, fiber is important in children’s diets for numerous reasons that we alluded to above, including helping regulate bowel movements, aiding in digestion and combating constipation.
+According to Hackney, fiber is important in children’s diets for numerous reasons, including helping regulate bowel movements, aiding in digestion and combating constipation.

-Fiber can actually be helpful for potty training toddlers as well as help picky eaters become more adventurous, since constipation can be an underlying cause of their disinterest in trying new foods, Hackney says.
+Fiber can actually be helpful for potty training toddlers, as well as helping picky eaters become more adventurous since constipation can be an underlying cause of their disinterest in trying new foods, Hackney says.
 Chronic constipation can lead to many more serious issues, so exercise, plenty of water and of course, high-fiber foods, can help prevent this from affecting your child’s overall health.

 1. Strawberries